 - If the listing has an “own this business” or “claim this business” option, it is not currently verified.

 - If the listing is missing that label, that means it is verified, and you either already have access to it or need to claim ownership of the listing.
 You may follow these instructions to claim ownership of a listing that’s already verified.

-If you add a location that’s already been verified in Google My Business, it won’t appear on Google Maps and will be marked as a “Duplicate location” in your account.
+If you add a location that’s already been verified, it won’t appear on Google Maps and will be marked as a “Duplicate location” in your account.

 If you see this when you log into Google My Business, here’s what you should do: